-In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reducing subsequently.
-During the last weeks of 2020 respiratory admissions increased with some reductions in the last few weeks.
-In all provinces (excluding the Free State) levels have exceeded those reached in the first wave.
-Since the initiation of lockdown measures in late March, respiratory hospitalizations in young children (<5 years) have been substantially below those expected in the absence of COVID-19, likely due to diminished transmission of RSV, influenza, and other seasonal viruses.
-In recent weeks respiratory hospitalisations in children aged <5 years increased, dropping over the new year, possibly related to increasing circulation of RSV in the final quarter of 2020.
+In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased throughout the lockdown period and reduced subsequently.
+During the last weeks of 2020 respiratory admissions increased and then decreased since mid-January 2021.
+In all provinces (excluding the Free State) levels in the second wave exceeded those reached in the first wave, and decreased since mid-January.
+In the past few weeks, there has been an increase in admissions in the Free State and North West. provinces exceeding the expected numbers.
+Since the initiation of lockdown measures in late March 2020, respiratory hospitalizations in young children (<5 years) have been substantially below those expected in the absence of COVID-19, likely due to diminished transmission of RSV, influenza, and other seasonal viruses.
+In December 2020 respiratory hospitalizations in children aged <5 years increased, possibly related to increased circulation of RSV and/or other respiratory viruses.
 Admissions in older children (5-19 years) have gradually increased with the easing of lockdown measures, possibly suggesting greater susceptibility to SARS-CoV-2 infection compared to younger children, recent increases may reflect increasing circulation of other respiratory viruses.
 Respiratory admissions for adult age groups (20-49 years, ≥50 years) increased during the lockdown period and reached numbers several times higher than those observed in past influenza seasons.
-Levels have again increased and are currently higher than those reached during the first wave.
+Levels again increased higher than those reached during the first wave, but have been decreasing since mid-January 2021.
 The risk of hospitalization for ICD coded COVID-19 increases with age, with older adults at the greatest risk for developing severe COVID-19 disease.